praydog/uevr-docs/src/README.md

 * [Alchemist](https://github.com/NicolasAubinet/) - DRG VR developer.

+* Ashok - Has helped find many bugs and issues.
+Has also provided many helpful suggestions and ideas.
+Has poked around various specific games making mods to fix issues with them and add things like Oculus controller prompts.
+Experimented a lot with UObjectHook to fix games and find issues/pain points with this feature.

 * [Jay Fullerton](https://www.youtube.com/@jayfullerton6981) - Has tested many games, and stands out as one of the testers with a lower end system.
 This has helped get an idea of how the tool performs on lower end hardware.

 * Kitt - Mechwarrior 5 VR developer.